Educational Policies and Procedures

 Regular full-time matriculated students are expected to complete at least a 24-credit load for the academic year as they work toward the total of 120 academic credits required for graduation over a four year period.
 Students that fail to meet credit completion requirements established by the Academic Standard of Progress policy are subject to academic dismissal.

 Students enrolled in the Three Year Bachelor's Degree Program are expected to complete at least 40 academic credits per year to graduate with 120 academic credits in three years.

 | top |

 A student with a current cumulative grade point average of 2.00 or higher & no outstanding incompletes may register for up to 20 credits in Fall and Spring term and 4 credits in January Term with his or her advisor's approval .
-If a student wishes to register for more than 20 credits in Fall or Spring term or 4 credits in January term must petition the Committee on Academic Standards for permission.
+If a student wishes to register for more than 20 credits in Fall or Spring term or 4 credits in January term, he or she must petition the Committee on Academic Standards for permission.
 Any credit registered above the allowable limit will be charged a per credit over-election fee.

 | top |

 A student may retake any course for the purpose of gaining additional knowledge and improving the grade.
 Retaking a course for which the student has credit (the course was passed) will not add to the student's total number of credits completed for graduation.
 For courses repeated at Hartwick, the higher grade will be used to calculate the grade point average.
 For courses repeated elsewhere, if the course is allowed to transfer in, and if the Hartwick grade in the earlier attempt was C- or lower, the Hartwick grade will not be included in the student's grade point average.
 The transfer grade will not be used in the grade point average either; the student will just have credit for the transfer course rather than the Hartwick course.